 Step back in time at 11-13 Brompton Street, Marrickville

-Just a 700 metre waltz from Wildflower lies Kicks, the Inner West Ale Trail’s newest kid on the block.
-Founded by husband-and-wife dynamic duo Brendan and Jess, Kicks started gypsy brewing using other breweries’ gear in 2021 and quickly turned heads with Brendan’s top-shelf IPAs and hazies, Jess’ stunning can art and an enviable Untappd rating.
+Just a 700 metre waltz from Wildflower / VIllage lies Kicks, which opened in 2023.
+Founded by husband-and-wife dynamic duo Brendan and Jess, Kicks started brewing on other breweries’ gear in 2021 and quickly turned heads with Brendan’s top-shelf IPAs and hazies, Jess’ stunning can art and an enviable Untappd rating.

 Thankfully for us, the Kicks crew opened their long-awaited taproom and brewery in the middle of 2023 so you can sip directly from the source.
 With its subway-tiled bar, art deco lights and industrial-look furniture, their “friendly neighbourhood bar” is a stylish yet simple space that’s perfect for sinking a beer or three in the golden glow of an inner west sunset.